 Unlike the free version (and older pro versions), you will not need to copy and paste different WBS formulas for different WBS levels.

-For fellow Excel geeks: If you are curious about how the mega-formula for the WBS numbering works, you can learn some of the techniques via an article I wrote about various text manipulation formulas.
+For fellow Excel fans: If you are curious about how the mega-formula for the WBS numbering works, you can learn some of the techniques via an article I wrote about various text manipulation formulas.
 Also, the indenting of the task description is controlled using Conditional Formatting and custom Number formats such as "_s_s_s_s@" to format the text with leading spaces.

 Ultimately, a task needs to have a start date and an end date.
 You can arrive at those dates in a lot of different ways, depending on whether you want to enter dates manually, enter a duration instead of a date, or whether you want to create dependencies between tasks using Excel formulas.

 Tip: In addition to hiding columns to condense the input section of the worksheet, you can use the Arial Narrow font and then make the columns narrower.
-That is what I did to create the above screenshot.

 Q. Why are there two sets of Start/End dates?